-Global Alliance of Mental Illness Advocacy Networks-Europe (GAMIAN-Europe), is a not-for-profit patient-driven pan-European organisation, representing and advocating the interests and rights of persons affected by mental ill health.
+Global Alliance of Mental Illness Advocacy Networks-Europe (GAMIAN-Europe), is a non-profit, patient-driven pan-European organisation, representing and advocating the interests and rights of persons affected by mental ill health.
 Its principal activities relate to advocacy, information, awareness-raising, education, partnership and capacity building.
-Overarching themes in our work relate to anti-stigma and discrimination and patients’ rights.
+Overarching themes of our work are destigmatisation and promotion of patients’ rights.

 GAMIAN-Europe was established in 1998 as a representative coalition of patient organisations.
 It was felt that patients could and should play an effective and complementary role in developing positive and proactive policies and other initiatives with an impact on mental health issues and services.